PMArkive/NintendoClients_wiki/Kerberos-Authentication.md

 There's also a bunch of [special accounts](#special-accounts) on all game servers.

 ## Special Accounts
 The password of the guest account is `MMQea3n!fsik`, but Nintendo has changed this password on all Wii U and 3DS servers except for the friend server.
-On Switch servers, the guest account has been deleted.
+On Switch servers, all accounts except for Quazal Rendez-Vous and SandboxProbe are deleted.

 The Quazal Authentication account represents the authentication server, and the Quazal Rendez-Vous account represents the secure server.
 This is relevant for [Kerberos authentication](#kerberos-tickets).